polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/open-message-passing-channels.md

 Although HRMP is intended to be phased out when XCMP is fully implemented, this tutorial uses HRMP to illustrate how you can open message passing channels to enable parachains to communicate with each other.

-## About the XCM message format
+## About the XCM format

-The messages passed through the Polkadot communication channels use the [XCM message format](https://github.com/paritytech/xcm-format) to express what should be done by the message receiver.
+The messages passed through the Polkadot communication channels use the [XCM format](https://github.com/paritytech/xcm-format) to express what should be done by the message receiver.
-The XCM message format is designed to support communication between chains, but also messages from smart contracts and pallets, over bridges, and through other transport protocols.
+The XCM format is designed to support communication between chains, but also messages from smart contracts and pallets, over bridges, and through other transport protocols.

 ## Opening HRMP channels